-The Aga Khan Agency for Habitat (AKAH), through its Focus Humanitarian Assistance (FOCUS) programme, began its operations in India in 2002. it started with emergency response, relief and recovery, which have quickly become priority areas.
-AKAH India, which has responded to major disasters across the country, implements various disaster risk reduction activities to strengthen the capacity of local communities to prepare for and respond to disasters.
+The Aga Khan Agency for Habitat (AKAH) - formerly Focus Humanitarian Assistance - began its operations in India in 2002.
+It started with emergency response, relief and recovery, which have quickly become priority areas.
+In India, AKAH has responded to major disasters across the country, and implements various disaster risk reduction activities to strengthen the capacity of local communities to prepare for and respond to disasters.
 An effective response strategy ensures the timely deployment of resources, including relief items, through AKAH’s network of volunteers.

 Emergency Management teams trained by AKAH aim to build resilience against disaster events and build the capacity of community members in Disaster Risk Reduction (DRR) and Community-Based Disaster Risk Management (CBDRM).
-The project also conducts hazard and risk and works to improve risk anticipation through the establishment of an Early Warning System (EWS).
+The project also works to improve risk anticipation through the establishment of an Early Warning System (EWS).
 AKAH has so far trained tens of thousands of volunteers for disaster response and management across Central and South Asia, and many more in the other countries in which it works.

 Preparedness & mitigation initiatives